 Knowing that your dog will spend ten years or longer with your family should make it obvious that you shouldn't buy the first dog you encounter.
 Due to the popularity of this breeds, there are many breeders out there but not all are reliable.
 Do not buy your puppy at the wrong place.
 You want your dog to be good looking, trustworthy, balanced, self assured and healthy.
 So do not acquire your puppy overnight.
 It is hard to believe that people still rush out to bring the first available puppy home without gathering information about it in advance.
 A impulse buy like this can soon disappoint.

 The genetic background is not the only factor that determines the character of your dog.
-It is also determined during the early imprinting phase and also during the socialization phase that follows from twelve to fourteen weeks.
+It is also determined during the early imprinting phase and also during the socialization phase.
 A dog that has no contact with the outside world during the imprinting phase will nearly always exhibit behavioral deviations later in life that even extensive love and patience on your part cannot put right.
 It has been shown that dogs which physically come into contact with different people, and dog breeds during the socialization phase will not view these as "others" as danger or potential prey in adulthood.

 Young puppies are still susceptible to disease.
 Breeders will therefore not always allow everyone to stroke them or hold them on their lap before the puppies have had their vaccinations.
 You may feel offended by this, but bear in mind that the breeder hardly knows you and has no way of knowing if you have visited elsewhere where less attention was paid to the level of hygiene.